Marinah1031/Bootcamp-Homework/README.md

 Making sure the original website does not change adding alt ="" to give a better description of the pictures for those who cannot see or if the image fails to upload.

-Help by tutor Trinh Nguyen and Instructors from UCI courses.
+Help by AskBCS Learning Assistant to open up the file to start the assignment and Instructors from UCI courses.